vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2022/vf2022report.md

 ![Fig-5: [Number of commits to master branch in Vivliostyle.js this fiscal year](https://github.com/vivliostyle/vivliostyle.js/graphs/contributors?from=2022-04-01&to=2023-03-31&type=c)](./img/fig-5.png){ width=100% }

-The [PR](https://github.com/vivliostyle/vivliostyle.js/pull/1090) by Mr. [hkwi](https://github.com/hkwi), shown above, adds the CSS leader (), which provides the ruled line functionality often used in table of contents and other documents.
+The [PR](https://github.com/vivliostyle/vivliostyle.js/pull/1090) by Mr. [hkwi](https://github.com/hkwi), shown above, adds the CSS leader(), which provides the ruled line functionality often used in table of contents.
 This has been an issue for some time and is a long-awaited addition.

 Also, a series of [PRs](https://github.com/vivliostyle/vivliostyle.js/pulls?q=is%3Apr+author%3Adaisuke-tanabe) by Mr. [daisuke-tanabe](https://github.com/daisuke-tanabe) made important corrections, such as bringing the long neglected "@vivliostyle/react" up to the latest version.
 We need to continue our efforts to increase the number of new contributors in the next fiscal year.